 Any customer service rep will tell you that almost no one contacts customer service because they’re happy.
 Customers are already irritated by a problem; otherwise, they wouldn’t take time out of their day.
 That immediately sets the interaction off on a bad foot.

 Search TikTok or YouTube for “customer service,” and you get a stream of customer service reps recording themselves being screamed at or otherwise abused.
-You’ll also find funny videos of customer service reps blowing off steam in creative ways.
+You’ll also find funny videos and customer service memes of customer service reps blowing off steam in creative ways.

 This isn’t merely an anecdotal observation.
 A 2020 study by Cornell University cites “call center agent” as one of the ten most stressful jobs in the world, with 77% of survey respondents reporting high or very high levels of personal stress and 87% reporting high or very high stress in their jobs.
 Over 50% of respondents reported being prescribed medication to alleviate stress and anxiety.

 Earlier this year, Jeff Toister of Toister Performance Solutions and author of The Service Culture Handbook surveyed 951 customer service agents on their burnout risk.
 59% of agents are at risk of burnout, while 28% face a severe risk of burnout.

 That’s a sobering statistic, but there is a bright spot.
 Compared to his 2016 survey, there was a 15 percentage point reduction in overall burnout risk and a 2 percentage point reduction in severe burnout risk.